kpblcaoo/cd-index/README.md

 ## Quick jq Verification
 Examples for sanity-checking output JSON.

-List top 10 commands:
+List top 10 commands (if present):
 ```
 jq '.Commands.Items | .[:10]' index.json
 ```

-List comparison-derived commands only (after running with `--commands-include comparison`):
+List comparison-derived commands only (if section present and run with `--commands-include comparison`):
 ```
 jq '.Commands.Items | map(select(.Origin == "Comparison"))' index.json
 ```

-Show DI duplicates (should be empty when using `--di-dedupe`):
+Show DI duplicates (if DI present; should be empty when using `--di-dedupe`):
 ```
 jq '.DI.Registrations
  | group_by([.Interface,.Implementation,.Lifetime])